 Hello!
 I’m Samantha Nolan-Smith, founder and CEO of the School of Visibility.
-If you care to know a little bit more about me and how the School came about, tune into the video above or read on…
+If you care to know a little bit more about me, read on…

 I’m a non-indigenous Australian woman who has proudly supported women and their right to be seen and heard in the world, since childhood where I regularly lectured my parents about the fact that ‘girls were just as good as boys’.
 Fortunately they encouraged me to not just talk about the inherent value of females, but to go out and prove it to the world.

 And so, I focused on my education and as a university student I co-founded a women in law group to try and increase female representation in the highest echelons of the legal profession.

 Upon graduation, in a wholehearted nod to my inner good girl, I embarked on a career in corporate law only to quickly discover that it was not my cup of tea.
 Searching for an alternate career path, I happily ensconced myself in the world of social justice, working to support Aboriginal people in Australia, refugees in Britain, and people with disabilities in Canada.

 Four years of suffering from chronic fatigue saw me apprenticing in the way of the feminine – a way of being that I initially resisted fiercely because it invited me to rest, to stop doing all the time, to break down my old ideas about achievement and success, to listen to my body, to accept its limitations, and to open to a new way of engaging with other people.

 As part of that experience I eventually stepped away from more traditional work environments in favour of something I could do on a laptop between naps.
 Hello online entrepreneurship!
 I started my own online business in 2009 and within 6 months, I’d healed completely from chronic fatigue.
 Yay!